What to Do If You're Unable to Pay Rent for Your Apartment

 What to Do If You're Unable to Pay Rent

-- If you're unable to pay rent, it can lead to eviction and problems on your credit report.
+• If you cannot pay rent, it can lead to eviction and problems on your credit report.

-- Depending on why you are not able to pay rent, you can find solutions such as filing for unemployment, digging into your savings or assets, taking on a roommate, or borrowing from friends or family.
+• Depending on why you cannot pay rent, you can find solutions such as filing for unemployment, digging into your savings or assets, taking on a roommate, or borrowing from friends or family.

-- Reaching out to government programs and non-profits is also an option.
-NYC has a few programs like One-Shot Deal to help people pay emergency rent.
+• Reaching out to government programs and non-profits is also an option.
+NYC has programs like One-Shot Deal to help people pay emergency rent.

-- If you absolutely cannot come up with the money, you should speak with your landlord and try to make other arrangements.
-It's not in your interest to miss a payment and not speak to your landlord about it.
+• If you cannot come up with the money, you should speak with your landlord and try to make other arrangements.
+It's not in your interest to miss a payment and not talk to your landlord about it.

 Solving Your Rent Problem